AllanOkwaro/AllanOkwaro/README.md

 - **Epigenetic Plasticity in Social Insects** – Examining the role of epigenetics in divison of labor and ageing in social insects
 - **Population genetics** – Investigating the genetic diversity and population structure of honeybees in the Comoros islands
-- **Honeybee pathogens** - investigating honeybee pathogens in Kenya and the islands to the South West of the Indian Ocean.
+- **Honeybee pathogens** - Investigating honeybee pathogens in Kenya and the islands to the South West of the Indian Ocean.

 ## 📊 Research Output